jhower786/imathas_web_guide/index.md

         <div class="content" id="panel-1-3">
           You will need to install two different links in Canvas in order to get Live Poll up and running. <br> <br>
          <ol Type="1">
-          Step 1: First you will need to set up the actual Live Poll. <br>
+          First Step: To start, you will need to set up the actual Live Poll. <br>
          <li>	Go to your course in Canvas and click on "Modules" on the left: <br>
          <img class="livepollimg" src="./img/Connecting live poll pic1.png" alt="sample picture"> <br> <br> </li>
          <li> Find the Module marked “Student Resources" and click the arrow to expand it, and then click on the "+" sign: <br>